-Venezuela has an oil-dependent economy subject to large exogenous shocks and a rigid labor market.
-These features go straight to the heart of two weaknesses of real business cycle (RBC) theory widely reported in the literature: neither shocks are volatile enough nor real salaries sufficiently flexible as required by the RBC framework to replicate the behavior of the economy.
+Venezuela is an oil-dependent economy subject to large exogenous shocks, with a rigid labor market.
+These features go straight at the heart of two weaknesses of real business cycle (RBC) theory widely reported in the literature: Neither shocks are volatile enough nor real salaries are sufficiently flexible as required by the RBC framework to replicate the behavior of the economy.
 We calibrate a basic RBC model and compare a set of relevant statistics from RBC-simulated time series with actual data for Venezuela and the benchmark case of the United States (1950-2008).
-Despite Venezuela being a heavily regulated economy, RBC-simulated series provide a good fit, in particular with regard to labor markets.
+In spite of Venezuela being one of the most heavily intervened economies in the world, RBC-simulated series provide a surprisingly good fit when it comes to the non-oil sector of the economy, and in particular for labor markets.
+Large restrictions on dismissal and widespread minimum (nominal) wage put all the burden of adjustment on prices; which translate into highly volatile real wages.

-JEL classifications: E10, E32, O47, O54, Q32

-Keywords: Macroeconomics, RBC, oil shocks, labor markets, Venezuela
+J.E.L.
+Codes: E10, E32, O47, O54, Q32 Keywords: Macroeconomics, RBC, oil shocks, labor markets, Venezuela.

-1. INTRODUCTION
+1. Introduction

 The theory of business cycles studies the causes leading to and consequences resulting from recurrent expansions and contractions in aggregate economic activity.
-The idea that a few equations can have the power to replicate means, volatilities, relative volatilities, auto-correlations, and cross-correlations observed in time series of real macroeconomic data is highly appealing and has motivated a significant number of authors since the seminal contributions of Kydland and Prescott (1982) and Long and Plosser (1983).
-Real business cycle (RBC) theory assumes that these periodic fluctuations are caused primarily by real factors.
+The idea that a few equations can have the power to replicate means, volatilities, relative volatilities, auto-correlations and crosscorrelations observed in time series of real macroeconomic data is very appealing and has motivated a significant number of authors since the seminal contributions of Kydland and Prescott (1982) and Long and Plosser (1983).
+Real business cycle theory assumes that these periodic fluctuations are caused primarily by real factors.
 It has become ever less ambitious and nowadays does not aspire to explain why business cycles exist, but rather to assess and interpret the movements and co-movements of real variables along the cycle.

-Most of the empirical evidence in support or denial of RBC models is focused on OECD countries, which are supposed to be fully functioning market economies with appropriate institutional and policy settings.
-Our purpose here is somewhat the opposite: we set ourselves to study how an RBC model would fare in explaining historical data moments for Venezuela, which throughout most of the sample period (1950- 2008) has been a highly regulated economy, with strong government intervention, stiff labor markets, and unsteady political and institutional framework.1 There have been many papers using RBC models to assess the impacts of oil shocks in oil-importing countries (Kose et al., 2003; Benczur and Ratfai, 2005; Kilian, 2006), but to our knowledge, this is the first attempt at using the basic RBC framework to understand the cycles in an oil-exporting country.
+Most of the empirical evidence in support or denial of RBC models is focused on OECD countries: These are supposed to be fully functioning market economies with appropriate institutional and policy settings.
+Our purpose here is somewhat the opposite.
+We set ourselves to study how an RBC model would fare in explaining historical data moments for Venezuela, which throughout the sample period (1950-2008) has been one of most heavily governmentintervened economies, one with a large number of market failures and unsteady political and institutional framework.
+There have been many papers using RBC models to assess the impacts of oil shocks in oil-importing countries (i.e. Kilian, 2006), but to our knowledge this is the first attempt at using them to understand the cycles in an oil-exporting country.
 Our interest has been spurred by a number of economic reasons.